defold/doc/docs/en/manuals/extensions.md

 The native extension feature is in an alpha state, meaning that that the APIs can still change.
 Furthermore, not all features are in place yet.

 Platforms
 : We currently only support building extensions for: macOS, iOS and Android.
-Android lacks support for *.java* and *.jar* archives
+Android lacks support for *.aar* archives

 Editor
 : The editor integration.
 There is no build process indication.
 Error reporting is rudimentary.